Proa: Roosevelt's Mary & Lamb

 Robert Barnwell Roosevelt, uncle of American President Theodore Roosevelt, also built a proa at about the same time.
 He used it sailing from Long Island.
 It was significantly different but equally creative, and at 50 ft, much longer.
-From his 1898 article in The Rudder, it appeared the main hull of Roosevelt's proa was an open 4 ft wide scow hull; the ama was a smaller, fully decked scow which looked like it could rock on a single aka.
+From his 1898 article in The Rudder, it appeared the main hull of Roosevelt's proa was an open 4 ft wide scow hull; the ama was a smaller, fully decked scow which looked like it could rock on a single aka (supporting beam).
 The mast was a bipod arrangement with both masts stepped to windward, with a boomed, balanced lugsail suspended from the apex.
 A balanced rudder at each end managed itself by pivoting 180° when its end was the "bow", and leeboards were used.

 Roosevelt's short article is accompanied by photographs showing his proa Mary & Lamb, at rest and under sail.
 It is not clear if the boat predated Munroe's 1898 proa.